Gentry's hit gives Orioles walk-off win over Royals

+BALTIMORE -- Craig Gentry usually helps the Baltimore Orioles with his defense and speed.
+On Monday night, though, he made a difference with his bat.

-BALTIMORE -- Craig Gentry lined a walk-off single with two outs in the ninth inning to give the Baltimore Orioles a 2-1 victory over the Kansas City Royals on Monday night.
+Gentry hit a walk-off single with two outs in the ninth inning to give the Orioles a 2-1 victory over the Kansas City Royals in the opener of a three-game series.

 Caleb Joseph started the winning rally with a one-out single to center field off Joakim Soria (4-3).
 Joseph advanced to second on a two-out single by Ruben Tejada.